SinghJivjot/SinghJivjot/README.md

 - 🌱 I’m currently learning **Data Structures & Algorithms, Deep Learning and Natural Language Processing**

-- 👯 I am interested in collaborating on **research in the field of Deep Learning and NLP**
+- 👯 I am interested in collaborating on **research in the field of Deep Learning and Natural Language Processing**

 - 🤝 I’m looking for help with **entry-level research opportunities**